-In April 2023, Samsung made headlines not for innovation, but for a security catastrophe.
-Within just 20 days of allowing ChatGPT use, engineers had leaked sensitive source code three separate times, forcing the tech giant to ban the AI tool company-wide.
-The incidents serve as a stark warning for every organization rushing to adopt AI tools.
+In April 2023, Samsung made headlines for a data loss prevention catastrophe.
+Within just 20 days of allowing ChatGPT use, engineers created AI chatbots data leaks with sensitive source code three separate times, forcing the tech giant to ban the AI tool company-wide.
+The incidents highlight critical gaps in employee cybersecurity training and data loss prevention strategies for AI tools.

 The Three Strikes That Changed Everything